Constitution Day events set at libraries

-Constitution Day events organized by A Civic People of the United States are planned at local libraries during the week of Sept.
-17. The schedule is:
+Constitution Day events organized by A Civic People of the United States are planned at local libraries.
+The schedule is:

 - Sept.
 21, 6 p.m. to 8 p.m., Ascension Parish Library, 708 S. Irma Blvd., Gonzales